riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/10_getting_started.md

 ## Tasks

-Let's start with the ViewModel.
+Let's start with the viewmodel.

-- Add two `public int` properties named `Result` and `Difference` to the ViewModel.
+- Add two `public int` properties named `Result` and `Difference` to the viewmodel.